dev-wixproducts/multivitamin/README.md

-multivitamin
+Multivitamin
 ============

-Multivitamin is a project-starter template which utilizes Grunt and &lt;a href="https://github.com/stefanerickson/vitamincss">Vitamin CCS&lt;/a>.
+Multivitamin is a project-starter template which utilizes Grunt and Vitamin CCS.